njg37/quiz-app/README.md

 # 🧠 Quiz App with Gamification 🎮

 ## 🚀 Overview
 This is a web-based **quiz application** built using **React.js** with **gamification features** to enhance user engagement.
-The app fetches quiz questions from an API and provides an interactive experience with animations, sound effects, and score tracking.
+The app fetches quiz questions from an API and provides an interactive experience with animations and score tracking.

 ## 🔥 Features
 ✅ Fetches quiz data from an API using Axios
 ✅ Multiple-choice questions with instant feedback
 ✅ Score calculation and high-score tracking using local storage
-✅ Gamification elements like animations and sound effects
+✅ Gamification elements like animations
 ✅ Responsive design for all devices

 ## 📜 Installation & Setup